Australia

 Brazil

-Silvia Jensen is a Waldorf early childhood education in Florianopolis, and is internationally active as a trainer and mentor.
+Sandra Eckschmidt is a Waldorf early childhood educator in Florianópolis and works internationally as a trainer and mentor.
 She is a member of the IASWECE Council.
+Mariana Sabine Santos is a Waldorf educator in Campo Largo and a member of the IASWECE Council.

 Website of the Federation of Waldorf Schools in Brazil